Enrolment options

 Reasonable adjustments are made based on the student's individual learning needs.
 This means that reasonable adjustments made for one student might be different for another, or different in one school to another.

-Disability Standards for Education 2005 (Cwth), schools are required to make reasonable adjustments for students with disability to enable them to participate in education on the same basis as other students.
+Under the Disability Standards for Education 2005 (Cwth), schools are required to make reasonable adjustments for students with disability to enable them to participate in education on the same basis as other students.

 Reasonable adjustments apply to students with disability (or their parents or other associates) and relate to: